Chief Executive Officer

 Julia is the Managing Lawyer responsible for the development and delivery of our Citizen Representation Program (CRP).
 The CRP provides specialist legal advice and information about the laws that regulate protest activities concerning the environment.
 In addition, the CRP provides legal representation to those who have been charged with criminal offences arising from their participation in such activities.

 Julia is an award-winning legal practitioner and researcher with more than 20 years experience working for criminal law and social justice related academic, government and community-based legal organisations.
-She joined EDO NSW in April 2019.
+She joined EDO in April 2019.
 Prior to that, she worked as a legal practitioner with Legal Aid NSW for many years, where she represented adults and children in every criminal jurisdiction in NSW.

-Georgie joined EDO NSW in October 2018.
+Georgie joined EDO in October 2018.
 Her role is to provide additional support to the litigation team.

 Georgie has experience in administrative roles in media and the not-for profit sector, including Justice Connect.